 “We have and will continue to educate our housekeepers on how to properly disinfect all of our homes, based on best practices from the CDC and NYS Department of Health,” says Vanessa.
 For the time being, “We have instituted a 14 day or more policy for new bookings, with most bookings of 30+ days.”

 Vanessa and Ray— who worked in public relations and digital advertising, respectively — started hosting just about three and a half years ago after buying a house in Rosendale.
-It was booked within 45 minutes of listing the property, helping Ray, who grew up in Highland and New Paltz, realize how much more in-demand the Hudson Valley is now than ever before.
+It was booked within 45 minutes of listing the property, helping Ray, who grew up in Highland and New Paltz, realize how much more in-demand Hudson Valley Airbnb locations are now than ever before.

 “Coming back, I’ve seen such a dramatic difference in the development,” says Ray.
 “Growing up you never even thought about coming up here.”

 There is currently a long list of properties looking to join Home Sweet Hudson, but for good reason.
 Once a property joins their ranks, Ray and Vanessa do a full walkthrough, making notes on all utilities and potential amenities, doing an initial clean, and setting up decorations, and organizing things like the linen closet to make things easy for housekeeping.
 They do an overnight themselves to get a real feel for the property as if they were new guests.
 Owners of course have access to the Hudson Valley Airbnb whenever they want to, but otherwise everything is entirely hands off.
 On Airbnb, Vanessa or Ray are listed as the hosts/Superhosts.